 Building upon analysis carried out in the World Energy Investment report, a more detailed assessment of the sources of finance and financing costs associated with investments was carried out in some sectors and regions.
-While project developers act as the primary actors investing in energy assets, their success depends on a having robust inter-connected system of secondary financial sources and intermediaries, diverse investment vehicles to facilitate flows and clear signals for action, based on profit expectations and risk profile (see Figure 2.23 in Chapter 2).
+While project developers act as the primary actors investing in energy assets, their success depends on a having robust inter-connected system of secondary financial sources and intermediaries, diverse investment vehicles to facilitate flows and clear signals for action, based on profit expectations and risk profile.